-However, when using it in hot recipes, it’s best to eat everything once it’s cooked to avoid running the risk of poisoning from reheating.
+However, when using it in hot recipes, it’s best to eat everything soon after you cook it in order to avoid running the risk of food poisoning from reheating.

 This vegetable contains nitrates that, when subjected to heat, create substances that are harmful to your health.

-In fact, in high concentrations, they can convert into nitrites, which increase your risk of developing cancer.
+In fact, in high concentrations, these nitrates can turn into nitrites, which might be linked to an increased risk for cancer.

-Beets are really popular vegetables and have been prized in natural medicine for their significant amounts of antioxidants, vitamins and minerals.
+Beets are really popular vegetables that see a lot of use in natural medicine because of their significant amounts of antioxidants, vitamins, and minerals.

 The problem occurs when they’re subjected to high temperatures.
-Like celery, beets contain a small amount of nitrates that aren’t entirely good for your health.
+Like celery, beets contain a small amount of nitrates that aren’t exactly too great for your health.

 On the other hand, nutrition experts suggest the best way to take advantage of this vegetable’s properties is by eating them raw in salads or blended into smoothies.